benchristel/sindarin/english-tengwar.md

 course, but
 Tolkien did create _tengwar_ inscriptions in several different English modes.
-One of Tolkien's English modes was used in the _Lord of the Rings_ films, and is presented here.
-It first appeared in a Christmas letter Tolkien wrote to a fan, Hugh Brogan, so we'll call it the Brogan Mode.
+One of them was used in the _Lord of the Rings_ films, and is presented here.
+Its first known use is in a Christmas letter Tolkien wrote to a fan, Hugh Brogan, so we'll call it the Brogan Mode.

 Figure 1 shows the main letters with their English